Japan given deadline to end dispute over dual league

 BARCELONA (Reuters) - Japan has until the end of October to resolve a dispute between its two competing basketball leagues but there is no threat to the national team competing at the 2020 Tokyo Olympics, the sport’s governing body said on Thursday.

-FIBA wants a single league in Japan, arguing that disagreements between the bj-league and the National Basketball League (NBL) has affected the growth of the sport in the country.
+FIBA wants a single league in Japan, arguing that disagreements between the bj-league and the National Basketball League (NBL) have affected the growth of the sport in the country.

 “Those stories are not true at all, I never said that.
 We want to see an end to the problem and they have to make changes,” Baumann told Reuters in Barcelona.